pufferpanel/documentation/source/guides/ssl-setup-nginx.rst

 .. code-block:: bash
     sudo certbot --nginx -d panel.example.com

 That's it!
-Now you can access your panel via HTTPS.
+You can now access your panel via HTTPS.